T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: Periodic homeomorphisms up to isotopy

 The quotient map $p:\Si \rightarrow \Si^{\phi}$ is a branched covering map whose ramification points are isolated and are contained in the interior of $\Si$ by \Cref{lem:fixed}.
 Pick any spine $\G^{\phi}$ for $\Si^{\phi}$ containing all the branch points.
 The set $\Gamma := p^{-1}(\Gamma^\phi)$ is invariant and it is a spine for being the pre-image of a spine containing the branching locus.

 Conversely, assume that an invariant spine $\G$ exists for some $\hat{\phi}\in [\phi]$.
-Since $\hat{\phi}$ leaves the spine invariant.
-We consider the spine with a graph structure only with vertices of valency greater than $2$.
-Then $\hat{\phi}$ acts as a permutation on edges and vertices.
+We consider the spine only with vertices of valency greater than $2$.
+Since $\hat{\phi}$ leaves the spine invariant, then $\hat{\phi}$ acts as a permutation on edges and vertices.
 Then, there is a power of $\hat{\phi}$, say $\hat{\phi}^m$ that leaves all the edges and vertices invariant.
-Thus, $\hat{\phi}^m|_\Gamma$ is isotopic to the identity, and hence $\hat{\phi}^m$ too.
+Thus, $\hat{\phi}^m|_\Gamma$ is isotopic to the identity, and hence $\hat{\phi}^m$ too. \end{proof}